-Austrian biologist August Weismann proposed the earliest formal programmed aging concept in 1882.
+German biologist August Weismann proposed the earliest formal programmed aging (he called it "programmed death") concept in 1882.
 His idea was that according to Darwin, evolution occurs very incrementally and thus younger organisms are very slightly more evolved (better adapted) than older organisms.
 Purposely killing older organisms would favor survival and reproduction of younger individuals (by providing them more food, habitat, and other resources) and thus assist the evolution process to proceed more rapidly.
 Organisms possessing the suicide mechanisms would have an evolutionary advantage because they would be able to adapt more rapidly to changes in their external world.
 Populations that were not able to adapt as rapidly would be more likely to become extinct.
 In current terminology, we would call this an evolvability advantage.
-Many other group or evolvability advantages of a limited lifespan have been proposed since 1882.
+Many other group or evolvability advantages of a limited lifespan have been proposed recently.